bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 IPyClient
 =========

-As well as running the terminal client, indipyclient can be imported which gives access to a number of classes and methods which can be used by your own program to send and receive data to remote INDI servers.
-This enables you to write your own scripts to control remote instruments, or helps you create your own client program.
+Importing indipyclient gives access to a number of classes and methods which can be used by your own program to send and receive data to remote instruments.
+This enables you to write your own controlling scripts, or helps you create your own client program.

 Typically you would import the class IPyClient, and overide its rxevent(event) method, which is an awaitable coroutine.